 Conventional treatment of canine acne is the use of benzoyl peroxide shampoo to bath the puppy (twice weekly for 2-3 weeks).

-In addition, topical antibiotics (such as mupirocin) may be prescribed to prevent or limit secondary infection, and topical steroids may be used to decrease the swelling and the inflammation in the area.
+In addition to benzoyl peroxide, your vet may also prescribe topical antibiotics (such as mupirocin) to prevent or limit secondary infection, and topical steroids to decrease the swelling and the inflammation in the area.

 Home Treatment of Puppy Acne